 A Statutory Will is one made by the Court of Protection on behalf of someone who does not have capacity to make a Will for themselves.
 The Court needs to approve the Will before it can be executed to be sure that the contents of the Will are in the best interests of the person who lacks capacity.
 Applications for approval of Statutory Wills are commonly made if someone does not have a Will already or if they had previously gifted a property in a Will which has subsequently been sold to pay for care home fees or if they have had no contact with any of the named beneficiaries for many years.

 Where all parties are in agreement applications are made without the need for any Court hearings.
 However, those materially affected by the new Will need to be given notice of the application giving them the opportunity to raise objections if necessary.
 These cases can therefore become contentious even when this is not anticipated at the outset.

 We argued that whilst the Respondent had not technically had the power to act in the way that he did, this was not done maliciously and nor did the Respondent receive any personal gain from his actions.
 This argument was accepted by the Court and the judge allowed the Health and Welfare Lasting Power of Attorney to continue.
-He also accepted our request that the respondent be appointed a Deputy jointly with a partner of McMillan Williams Solicitors Limited.
-The judge admitted that his decision was
+He also accepted our request that the Respondent be appointed a Deputy jointly with a partner of McMillan Williams Solicitors Limited and indeed, we are appointed Deputy for many individuals.